ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 * An algorithm used to establish or protect the secure channel may have limits on the number of times that a key can be used without leaking information about the key.
+* Evidence in a UCCS conveyed in a secure channel generally cannot be used to support trust in the credentials that were used to establish that secure channel, as this would create a circular dependency.

 The Verifier needs to ensure that the management of key material used establish or protect the secure channel is acceptable.
 This may include